elabftw/elabdoc/doc/how-to-update.rst

 How to update
 =============

-.. warning:: Be sure to read the release notes, they might contain important information.
+.. warning:: Be sure to `read the release notes <https://github.com/elabftw/elabftw/releases/latest>`_, they might contain important information.
 And have a :ref:`backup <backup>`.

 If you installed it with elabctl
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^